 Leonid meteor shower

-The radiant of the Leonid meteor shower is at around right ascension 09h40m, declination +22°, as shown by the green cross on the planetarium above.
-At midnight, it appears 7° above your north-eastern horizon from London (click to change).
+The radiant of the Leonid meteor shower is at around right ascension 10h10m, declination 22°N, as shown by the green cross on the planetarium above.
 All of the meteors will appear to be travelling directly outward from this point, as indicated by the white lines drawn above.

 To see the most meteors, the best place to look is not directly at the radiant itself, but at any dark patch of sky which is around 30–40° away from it.
 It is at a distance of around this distance from the radiant that meteors will show reasonably long trails without being too spread out.

 This entry in the observing calendar was provided by In-The-Sky.org